rrobby86/dicecore/README.md

 _(in rough priority order)_

-- proper die graphic in place of squares with numbers
 - icons in place of buttons
 - nicer player colors
 - HTML improvements for proper navigation